fa7i3/Danceability-for-Spotify-Songs/README.md

 ## Machine Learning Model

 ### Purpose
 A machine learning model was created to make predictions on the danceability of spotify songs.
 The target, danceability, was converted into a classification problem during the database preprocessing phase.
-Therefore, classification machine learning models will examine the features as the input (X) and attempt to predict the danceability as the output (y).
+Therefore, a classification machine learning model will examine the features as the input (X) and attempt to predict the danceability as the output (y).
+The machine learning model code can be found here: [machine_learning_models.ipynb](Machine_Learning_Model/machine_learning_models.ipynb).

 ### Data Preprocessing
 For the data preprocessing phase, we: